hvihvi/glnt/README.md

 When ran with this config, `glnt` will output a "shouldHaveFormattedMessage" error if any commit messages reachable from `HEAD` and not in `origin/master` is not formatted.

-All rules can be set to "disabled", "INFO" or "ERROR".
-(TODO: merge enabled & level together in a single field)
+All rules can be set to "DISABLED", "INFO" or "ERROR".

-- `enabled: false`: the rule won't run at all
+- `level: DISABLED`: the rule won't run at all
 - `level: "INFO"`: the rule will display an informative message, but the script won't exit in an error
 - `level: "ERROR"`: the rule will display an error message, and the script will exit with an error code (not 0, TODO implement exit code)